Lincoln Heritage Funeral Advantage Review: Real Agent Insight

 Is Funeral Advantage insurance worth it?

-Can I get better rates elsewhere?
+Can I get better rates elsewhere for final expense insurance?

 Is FCGS membership essential?

-Should I consult a professional before choosing?
+Should I consult a professional before choosing funeral insurance?

 How expensive is the Funeral Advantage Program?